Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - sea salt and fresh cracked pepper to taste

 - 3 lemons cut in half

-Remove from the standing mixer and transfer to a plastic container and chill in the refrigerator.
-Note: there will be a lot leftover.
+- Remove from the standing mixer and transfer to a plastic container and chill in the refrigerator.
+Note: there will be a lot of leftovers.

-Remove everything from the grill and transfer to serving platter and garnish with micro greens.
+- Remove everything from the grill and transfer to a serving platter and garnish with microgreens.